 Autism, or autism spectrum disorder (ASD), describes a spectrum of needs and strengths across social interactions, communication, and other aspects of everyday life.
 Autism affects each individual differently and impacts people of all racial, ethnic, and socioeconomic backgrounds.

-The Centers for Disease Control and Prevention (CDC) reports that the prevalence of autism has increased and that 1 in every 59 children have autism.
+The Centers for Disease Control and Prevention (CDC) reports that the prevalence of autism has increased and that 1 in every 59 children are on the spectrum.

-The Pennsylvania Autism Census found there were 4,167 individuals with autism in Philadelphia receiving services in 2014.
+The Pennsylvania Autism Census found there were 4,167 individuals on the spectrum in Philadelphia receiving services in 2014.

-The Philadelphia Autism Project supports individuals with autism and their families living in Philadelphia through:
+The Philadelphia Autism Project supports autistic individuals and their families living in Philadelphia through: